McConnell says ‘basic arithmetic’ shows Dems can't kill filibuster. How that hampers these progressive desires

 Environment

 Legislation on climate change, and potentially a Green New Deal, is another issue Democrats have said the filibuster is worth ending for.
-Vice President Kamala Harris, who signed the 2017 letter supporting the filibuster, said as much during a CNN town hall in 2019.
+Vice President Harris, who as a senator signed the 2017 letter supporting the filibuster, said as much during a CNN town hall in 2019.

 "If [Republicans] fail to act, as president of the United States, I am prepared to get rid of the filibuster to pass a Green New Deal," she said.